06 August 2018

 We have made three submissions to consultations and inquiries over the last several months, encouraging our members to input in writing and via member consultation sessions we arranged:

 The Mayor of London consulted on the new Culture for All Londoners Strategy, which seeks to expand the types of cultural activities on offer in London and ensure a broader range of people enjoy their benefits.
-Our response stated that culture has a huge impact on the quality of life of young Londoners, including improved mental and social wellbeing, strong and cohesive communities, and the possibility of meaningful economic and career opportunities.
+In our response, we stated that culture has a huge impact on the quality of life of young Londoners, including improved mental and social wellbeing, strong and cohesive communities, and the possibility of meaningful economic and career opportunities.
 Young people deserve to be supported to be both active makers of culture, as well as accessing the cultural options that London offers.
 Culture provision should be supported in the places that young people choose to go.
 This should include community youth organisations, which play an important role in delivering cultural activities and encouraging outreach.

 We responded to the All-Party Parliamentary Group (APPG) on Youth Affairs’ Youth Work Inquiry into the state of youth work today.
 We worked with seven YPFs (Young People’s Foundations) to provide evidence on some of the challenges facing community youth organisations, particularly from changes to funding over the last decade.
 Despite the expertise and professionalism of London’s youth workers, we do not believe that the youth sector in London currently has the resources and support that it needs to meaningfully address the challenges facing young Londoners.
 As well as our written response, we supported a young person from Dare London, London Youth’s youth advisory board, to give oral evidence to MPs at Parliament.